p2k3m/NovaPDFReader/README.md

 without being skipped so regressions cannot silently avoid the heavy document coverage.
 To reproduce the checks locally, run `./gradlew connectedAndroidTest` on an emulator or device and inspect `adb logcat` for `ANR in com.novapdf.reader` or fatal exception entries.

+When the `FIREBASE_SERVICE_ACCOUNT_JSON` and `FIREBASE_PROJECT_ID` secrets are present, the CI workflow skips emulator provisioning entirely and pushes the instrumentation APKs to Firebase Test Lab physical devices instead.
+The emulator matrix still builds the binaries so artifact consumers receive consistent outputs, but device interactions, log collection, and macrobenchmarks are delegated to Test Lab.
+This keeps the pipeline focused on real hardware while retaining a deterministic fallback path when the Firebase credentials are unavailable.
 The helper script `tools/check_logcat_for_crashes.py` mirrors the CI check and can be run locally with captured logcat or bugreport dumps to confirm that no ANR or crash signatures were recorded: